I just like making websites. I’m a Staff Product Designer at Datadog. Before that I worked at Glitch, Genius, and thoughtbot. I live in New York.

 LTC Video Notes is a specialized note-taking tool for video producers

-Keepsakes is an automatic journal that works with data you already have
+Keepsakes works with data you already have

 This was a nearly year-long project at Genius that went through two major iterations.
 I used Origami to create elaborate prototypes fed by JSON.
 Read more about the background for this project, and see both versions.